webtempest/meteor-accounts-ui-bootstrap-3/README.md

 Localization
 -------------

-The default language is English, but this package also comes with Spanish, Catalan, French, German and Italian translations built in.
+The default language is English, but this package also comes with Spanish, Catalan, French, German, Italian and Portuguese translations built in.
 If you want to change the language run one of the following on the client:

 ```javascript
 accountsUIBootstrap3.setLanguage('es'); // for Spanish